pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

                                                    "female": "F"})
     titanic["Sex_short"]

-Whereas ``replace`` is not a string method, it provides a convenient way to use mappings or vocabularies to translate certain values.
+Whereas :meth:`~Series.replace` is not a string method, it provides a convenient way to use mappings or vocabularies to translate certain values.
 It requires a ``dictionary`` to define the mapping ``{from : to}``.